-You can manage lakeFS users externally using an OpenID Connect (OIDC) compatible identity provider.
+You can manage lakeFS users externally using an identity provider compatible with OpenID Connect (OIDC).

 To support OIDC, add the following to your lakeFS configuration:

 auth: oidc: enabled: true client_id: example-client-id client_secret: exampleSecretValue callback_base_url: https://lakefs.example.com # The scheme, domain (and port) of your lakeFS installation url: https://my-account.oidc-provider-example.com default_initial_groups: ["Developers"] friendly_name_claim_name: name # Optional: use the value from this claim as the user's display name

 Your login page will now include a link to sign in using the OIDC provider.
 When a user first logs in through the provider, a corresponding user is created in lakeFS.

 - As always, you may choose to provide these configurations using environment variables.